BuildingRobotics/okta-jwt-verifier-python/README.md

 ```

-It is possible to verify only given list of claims (no async requests):
+It is possible to verify only given list of claims (no requests):

 ```py
 from okta_jwt_verifier import JWTVerifier